kawgh1/sfg-pet-clinic/README.md

 # Spring Framework Pet Clinic

+This is a Spring (not SpringBoot) implementation with Thymeleaf and LESS

 This repo is for an online course called [Spring Framework 5: Beginner to Guru](https://www.udemy.com/spring-framework-5-beginner-to-guru/?couponCode=GITHUB_SFGPETCLINIC).

 Contained in this repo is an opinionated version of the classic reference application - [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic)